MARTIMM/gnome-gtk3/docs/content-docs/reference/Glib/MainLoop.md

   * G_PRIORITY_DEFAULT_IDLE; Use this for default priority idle functions.
 In GLib this priority is used when adding idle functions with g_idle_add().

   * G_PRIORITY_LOW; Use this for very low priority background tasks.
 It is not used within GLib or GTK+.

+  * G_SOURCE_REMOVE; Use this macro as the return value of a callback handler to leave the GSource in the main loop.

+  * G_SOURCE_CONTINUE; Use this macro as the return value of a callback handler to remove the GSource from the main loop.

 Methods
 =======